 - He clearly sees that this team has issues so far as it's makeup goes.
 The full blown attempts to add Modric and Pastore this past summer should tell us that he saw this midfield issue very early in his tenure here.
 While we questioned his judgement in looking at Perreira and Coentrao, the need for someone of that type seems fairly obvious now.
 He's also pretty clearly been looking for a more natural winger.
 It seems to me like he's correctly identified our three biggest areas of need regardless of out failure to actually add to those positions.

-I'm certainly not all that thrilled by what has transpired this season, but I think I may have had lower expectations than most when the season got underway.
-That said, firing a talented young manager for struggling with the transition of the roster and traditional expectation midway through his first season just makes very little sense to me.
+I'm not all that thrilled by what has transpired this season, but I think I may have had lower expectations than most when the season got underway.
+That said, firing a young manager for struggling with the transition of the roster and traditional expectation midway through his first season just makes very little sense to me.
 I feel that a managerial change at this moment will only slow down the rate at which this roster gets turned over, and that should be avoided at all costs.
 It's not really going to be fair to bring in any manager with the roster in it's current state, if AVB is not the future let's allow him to help push out the dead wood at the very least.